eunicode/expertise-clone/README.md

 ## To do

 - Sticky header
+- Switch card from flex to grid
-- Use grid-gap to manage spacing between layout components
+- Use grid-gap to manage spacing between layout components?
 - Tweak text

 LATER